thashaa/thashaa-qa-portfolio/README.md

 ---

 ## 👩🏻‍💻 **About Me**
 ✨ *Quality Assurance Engineer with 3 years of experience testing web, mobile, and desktop applications.
-Skilled in manual testing, defect management, and process documentation, with a growing focus on automation using Cypress.*
+Skilled in manual testing, defect management with a growing focus on automation using Cypress.*

 ---
 ## ✅ **QA Work Samples**